 File: Serbia's Novak Djokovic.
 AFP/William West

-MELBOURNE - Tennis superstar Novak Djokovic said on Monday he was still hoping to compete in the Australian Open after winning a stunning victory over the Australian government in his visa battle.
+MELBOURNE - Tennis superstar Novak Djokovic said he was hoping to still compete in the Australian Open, hours after winning a stunning victory over the Australian government in his visa battle.

-The ruling by a judge in Melbourne overturned the cancellation of Djokovic's visa on Covid-19 health grounds, and ended the unvaccinated player's detention in an immigration facility, potentially clearing the way for him to play in the tournament that starts next Monday.
+The ruling overturned the cancellation of Djokovic's visa on Covid-19 health grounds, and ended the unvaccinated player's detention in an immigration facility, potentially clearing the way for him to play in the tournament that starts next Monday.

 His mother Dijana, speaking at a press conference in Belgrade, called it "the biggest victory in his career, bigger than all his grand slams".

 Djokovic tweeted from Melbourne: “Despite all that has happened, I want to stay and try to compete @AustralianOpen.
 I remain focused on that."

 I’m pleased and grateful that the Judge overturned my visa cancellation.
 Despite all that has happened,I want to stay and try to compete @AustralianOpen— Novak Djokovic (@DjokerNole) January 10, 2022

 I remain focused on that.
 I flew here to play at one of the most important events we have in front of the amazing fans. 👇 pic.twitter.com/iJVbMfQ037